autonity/docs.autonity.org/reference/api/vesting/stakeable/index.md

 ::: {.callout-tip title="How to: call `bond()` on the vesting contract you are bonding Newton from using the `StakeableVestingLogic.abi` file" collapse="true" }

-The `bond()` function is called against the _specific_ stakeable vesting contract instance that the beneficiary is bonding Newton from.
+The `bond()` function is called against the _specific_ stakeable vesting contract instance that the beneficiary is bonding Newton stake token from.
 The function is called using the contract beneficiary address.

 The function is defined in the Stakeable Vesting Logic Solidity contract.
 To call it you will need to use the `StakeableVestingLogic.abi` file and the vesting contract instance address as the `--abi` and `--address` OPTIONS in the `aut contract tx` command.